danielfone/railscamp-codegolf/README.md

         vagrant@precise32:/vagrant$ sudo cp -a ~/.rvm ~golfer/; sudo chown golfer:golfer ~golfer/.rvm -R

+    ... but there must be a smarter way to do this.

 ## Setup

 *(This is off the top of my head and I haven't tested these instructions)*